 OnCore is the enterprise-wide clinical research management system at VCU and VCU Health.
 The system collects study, participant, and procedure data to enhance clinical trial participant safety, provide accurate institutional metrics, improve research billing compliance, and increase sponsor-funded cost recovery.

-The Wright Center offers a variety of training in areas including bioinformatics, electronic data capture (EDC) strategies, system access use and more.
+The Wright Center offers a variety of training in areas including bioinformatics, data science, electronic data capture (EDC) strategies, system access and use, and more.
 Subscribe to the Wright Center's newsletter to stay informed about upcoming training opportunities.
 One may search for available training resources on the Wright Center resources app.